Thy-GoD/Thy_GoD_Docker/README.md

 ## TODO List:

-Currently, I am fixing a couple bugs that occured after the latest commit (See the one with comments).
 I will plan on reorganizing everything (Creating files so that I won't have to echo everything manually).
 Lastly i'll do more testing and hope shit doesn't break.